 Whenever the user interface of this module is in focus, you will see the full uncropped image overlayed with handles and guiding lines.

 First off, select what aspect ratio you want and size the crop boundaries by dragging border and corner handles.
 Use the button right of the aspect box, to swap between portrait and landscape mode.
 You can move around the crop rectangle by holding down left mouse button and move around.
 When you are done and want to execute the crop, just give focus to another module or double-click into the image base.
 You can at any time change your crop area by just revisiting this module.

 This tool corrects the rotation angle helping you level an image.
 You can either set a numerical value or use your mouse directly on the image.
-To use your mouse, right-click, hold it down and draw a line along the horizon; as soon as you release the mouse button the image is rotated so the line you drew matches the horizontal axis.
+To use your mouse, right-click, hold it down and draw a line along a suited horizontal or vertical feature; as soon as you release the mouse button the image is rotated so the line you drew matches the horizontal/vertical axis.

 This tool is used to correct perspective distortions in your image.
 Useful for example when you shoot a high building from ground with a short focal length, aiming upwards with your camera.
 The combobox lets you select the type of correction you want to use :